micaherne/moodle-plugin-repo/about.md

         "moodle-plugin-db/mod_attendance": "*"
     }

 The vendor is always "moodle-plugin-db", the package name is the component name from the Moodle plugin database, and the version is the 10-digit version build number from the plugin database.
+Note that this repository contains no dependency declarations for the Moodle plugins, so "*" will always install the latest version of the plugin, regardless of whether or not it is compatible with your base Moodle version.

 ### Core Moodle installation
 The repository can also be used to get an existing Moodle release as the basis for an installation.
 Use the composer [create-project](https://getcomposer.org/doc/03-cli.md#create-project) command, for example: